crazy-max/csgo-server-launcher/README.md

 chown -R steam. /var/steamcmd/
 ```

+## Configuration

-And before running the script, you must change some vars in the config file `/etc/csgo-server-launcher/csgo-server-launcher.conf`.<br />
+Before running the script, you must change some vars in the config file `/etc/csgo-server-launcher/csgo-server-launcher.conf`.<br />
-If you change the location of the config file, do not forget to change the path in the csgo-server-launcher script file for the CONFIG_FILE var (default `/etc/csgo-server-launcher/csgo-server-launcher.conf`).
+If you change the location of the config file, do not forget to change the path in the csgo-server-launcher script file for the `CONFIG_FILE` var (default `/etc/csgo-server-launcher/csgo-server-launcher.conf`).

 #### SCREEN_NAME